learning2hash/learning2hash.github.io/README.md

-# A Survey on Learning to Hash for Computer Vision
+# Awesome Learning to Hash!

 ### A living literature review for the Learning to Hash field

-This is the repository for the survey article: A Survey on Learning to Hash for Computer Vision and the associated website [https://learning2hash.github.io/](https://learning2hash.github.io/).
+This is the repository for the living literature review of the field of Learning to Hash [https://learning2hash.github.io/](https://learning2hash.github.io/).
 Please look at the website for more information about the survey and for information about contributing your work or taxonomy to the website.